taylorhakes/observable/README.md

 observable
 ==========

-Simple observable class for use with rivetsjs and other libraries
+Simple observable class (similar to watchjs) for use with rivetsjs and other libraries

 ####Simple Use